-The proposed rules use clear, concise language, and implement the statutory requirements for licensing.
-The clear, concise language allows the public, licensees, and schools to better understand the requirements for licensure.
+The proposed rules use clear, concise language, and implement the requirements for registration.
+Clear, concise language allows the public, registrants, and schools to better understand the requirements for registration.

-- 30. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
-There is no expected significant impact on business growth, job growth, or job elimination because of the rules. - 31.
-Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.
+30. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
+There is no expected significant impact on business growth, job growth, or job elimination because of the rules.

+31. Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.